Free Trial

 In financial statements, deferred revenue is listed as a current liability on the balance sheet if the service is expected to be delivered within a year.
 If the delivery spans longer, a portion may appear as a non-current liability.

-Deferred revenue on balance sheet:
+How Deferred revenue reflects on the balance sheet:

 Before delivery: ₹60,000 in deferred revenue (liability)